Quarterback is the most popular position on the football field, full of glory and always in the middle of the action.

 The wounded-duck syndrome starts when kids first start gripping a football that's too big for them.
 Young players will move their thumb toward the point of the ball to get the best grip possible, then let it fly.

-"As he gets older," Trickey said, "if nobody redirects that thumb placement, he just grips it the way he always has."
+"As he gets older," Trickey says, "if nobody redirects that thumb placement, he just grips it the way he always has."

 The proper grip of a football.